Arjuna1978/myFirstNN/README.md

 # Simple Feed-Forward Neural Network in C

 This project implements a basic feed-forward neural network (FNN) in C.
-I have made it capable of learning simple patterns 1d patterns eg this variable results in that output I have given a XOR logic gate as an example.
+I have made it capable of learning simple 1d patterns eg this variable results in that output I have given a XOR logic gate as an example.

 The network uses a single hidden layer, sigmoid activation functions, and trains using the backpropagation algorithm.
 Training and target data are loaded from CSV files, providing flexibility for different datasets.